 Old age for some people tends to bring fond memories of good old days when they were younger; days of bloom and shine.
 Such is the story of Hannah Mberere who lives in Kiambu County in Kenya.

 In fact she has seen when an average family had many acres of land for their subsistence and use.
 She has seen the population grow.
 Families have had to build more rooms or houses per homestead to accommodate them.
 She has also witnessed the land being subdivided amongst household members.

-Not only has average farm size decreased but productivity has
+Not only has average farm size decreased but productivity has also reduced.

 “I have grown up in a farming community.
 I have seen the value of agriculture.
 It is the proceeds from agriculture that helped me raise all my children even after my husband passed away,” says Hannah.

 “We always had enough to eat with food to spare when I was young.
 This gradually changed, and the smaller harvest we got was never enough.
 We had to go and buy food from the market.
 It was a shift to our ways of doing things in my family.
 It became apparent that buying food was becoming a norm, and we even forgot what it is to have a bumper harvest,” she adds.